-Many questions remain about the causes of myeloma, sequencing and mechanisms of resistance to therapies, and personalization of treatment.
+Many questions remain about the causes of myeloma and related diseases, mechanisms of resistance to therapies, and personalization of treatment.
 Clinical trials can help answer these questions.
-We are also looking tirelessly to develop new options for patients who have exhausted currently available therapies.
+We are also exploring development of new options for patients who have exhausted currently available therapies.

 Our complete list of clinical trials includes trials that are open to patient enrollment as well as those that are no longer open to enrollment but that are following participating patients.
-The following clinical trials are open for participation:
+The following clinical trials are open to patient enrollment

 Smoldering Multiple Myeloma

 - A Phase 2 Study of the Effect of the Bruton's Tyrosine Kinase Inhibitor Ibrutinib on Disease Response in Patients With High Risk Smoldering Multiple Myeloma

 - A Phase 2 Study of Subcutaneous Daratumumab in Combination with Dose-Attenuated Bortezomib, Lenalidomide, and Dexamethasone in Elderly Newly Diagnosed Multiple Myeloma Patients

 - A Multicenter Phase 2 Study to Evaluate Subcutaneous Daratumumab in Combination with Standard Multiple Myeloma Treatment Regimens

 - MMRC MyDRUG: Myeloma-Developing Regimens Using Genomics (MyDRUG) (Genomics guided multi-arm trial of targeted agents alone or in combination with a backbone regimen)

 GCO# 19-1007, ClinicalTrials.gov Identifier: NCT03732703